tencentyun/intlcloud-documents/product/安全/手游安全/接入指引/手游反作弊 java 接入指引_intl.md

 ## Adding SDK Files to the Project
 ### Add files
-1. Copy the tp2.jar file in the sdk/android/c directory to the libs directory in the android project directory.
+1. Copy the tp2.jar file from the sdk/android/c directory to the libs directory in the android project directory.
-2. Copy the folder (containing the libtersafe2.so file) named after the CPU architecture in the sdk/android/java/lib directory to the libs directory of the android project directory.
+2. Copy the folder (containing the libtersafe2.so file) named after the CPU architecture from the sdk/android/java/lib directory to the libs directory of the android project directory.
 Do not copy unsupported CPU architectures.
 ![](https://mc.qcloudimg.com/static/img/eab83b3ae6d2a13b8f6a8479137a5e07/image.png)

 ### Setting of project attributes
-Select the game project on the left navigation bar "Project Explorer" in Eclipse, right-click the mouse, select "Properties" in the pop-up menu, then select "Java Build Path" on the left navigation bar of the "Properties" window, and click "Add JARs" in "Libraries" to add tp2.jar.
+Select the game project on the left "Project Explorer" pane in Eclipse, right-click and select "Properties" in the pop-up menu, then select "Java Build Path" on the left of the "Properties" window, and click "Add JARs" in "Libraries" to add tp2.jar.
 ![](https://mc.qcloudimg.com/static/img/2b038746f019e439ef5bbdb473ab16b2/image.png)
  Select tp2.jar that has been copied to the project directory.
  ![](https://mc.qcloudimg.com/static/img/b48aeb6b30b9c689ca5e56357a0c72b3/image.png)